Schuylkill River Trail: Philadelphia

-The Christian-to-Crescent section includes a cable-stayed bridge that connects Christian Street along the eastern bank of the river to the trail in Grays Ferry Crescent, a park along the Grays Ferry river bend.
-The project was designed by AECOM, built by PKF-Mark III, and overseen by the Streets Department and PennDOT.
+The Christian to Crescent Trail Connector bridge forms part of the trail segment connecting Christian Street along the eastern bank of the river to the trail in Grays Ferry Crescent (a park along the Grays Ferry river bend).
+The segment (including the cable-stayed bridge) was designed by AECOM, built by PKF-Mark III, and overseen by the Streets Department and PennDOT.
 It is owned by the City of Philadelphia and maintained by Philadelphia Parks and Recreation and SRDC.
 The $48 million project received one-quarter of its funds from the U.S. Department of Transportation in March 2018.
 Construction began in 2020, and the bridge opened on May 17, 2025.

 A related project is converting an abandoned railway swing bridge to a pedestrian and cyclist swing bridge that will connect Grays Ferry Crescent to Bartram's Mile, a park on the west side of the Schuylkill River, north of Bartram's Garden.
 The bridge is under construction south of the Grays Ferry Bridge, with funding from the city, state, and a Federal Highway Administration program.
-The new bridge is to open in late 2025.
+The opening of the new bridge, originally slated for 2018, has slipped to summer 2026.

 In early 2025, the U.S. government granted more than $13 million through the Infrastructure Investment and Jobs Act for two projects to extend the Schuylkill River Trail: $7.2 million for the Wissahickon Gateway Trail, a bridge and path measuring 2000 ft to fill a gap near the Wissahickon Transportation Center; and $6.1 million to build the Passyunk Connection, a 4500 ft path to fill a gap in the trail between Bartram's and 61st Street.
 Also in early 2025, Schuylkill River Greenways released a mobile app to help people navigate the trail.